Jayzon2019/RELEASE-V5---ELSA-CARE/README.md

 * **To all database tables** - Go to `InLife.Store.Database/Scripts/FreshDatabase.sql` then execute the script on your database.

+* **To set CMS user data to factory default** - Go to `InLife.Store.Database/Scripts/FreshCmsTables-Users.sql` then execute the script on your database.

-* **To set CMS data to factory default** - Go to `InLife.Store.Database/Scripts/FreshCmsTables.sql` then execute the script on your database.
+* **To set CMS content data to factory default** - Go to `InLife.Store.Database/Scripts/FreshCmsTables-Content.sql` then execute the script on your database.